Rajat-Roy/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image2]

-After the collection process, I had X number of data points.
+After the collection process, I had 14232 number of data points.
 I then preprocessed this data by using a Lambda layer in keras to normalize the images.
 Then I cropped the data using Cropping2D Layer, which crops the upper part of the image where there is no track and contains confusing data.
 It also crops the bootom part where only the car-front is visible.

-I finally randomly shuffled the data set and put 2% of the data into a validation set.
+I finally randomly shuffled the data set and put 2% (3558) of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 4.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.